lukaszcz/coqhammer/README.md

 * `strivial`

   A simple and quick goal solving tactic.
-A bit stronger than `auto`.
+Usually a bit stronger than `auto`.
 Incorporates `lia` and `congruence`.

 * `scrush`